The foundations of spectral computations via the Solvability Complexity Index hierarchy: Computational Examples

 We write $ x_{n_1}=x^{d}_{n_1}+y_{n_1}, $ where $x^{d}_{n_1}$ is an eigenvector of $A$ with eigenvalue $z$, and $y_{n_1}$ is perpendicular to the eigenspace associated with $z$ and $z_{n_1}\rightarrow z$.
 It follows that

 for large $n_1$.
 But $A-zI$ is bounded below on the orthogonal complement of the eigenspace, with lower bound $\mathrm{dist}(z,\mathrm{Sp}(A)\backslash \{z\})$.
 Hence,

 for large $n_1$.
-This also bounds the $l^2$ distance of $x_{n_1}$ to the eigenspace and can be estimated by approximating the spectrum of $A$.
+This bound also bounds the $l^2$ distance of $x_{n_1}$ to the eigenspace, and can be estimated by approximating the spectrum of $A$.
 It is also straightforward to adjust this procedure to eigenvalues of multiplicity greater than $1$ and approximate the whole eigenspace.
-We note that for this example, all eigenvalues were found to have multiplicity $1$ as expected for a random perturbation.
-Finally, the method of computing eigenvectors and error bounds can also be used for the unbounded case when $z$ lies in the discrete spectrum.
+For the above example, all the eigenvalues were found to have multiplicity $1$, as expected for a random perturbation.
+Finally, the method of computing eigenvectors and error bounds can also be used for unbounded operators when $z$ lies in the discrete spectrum.

 \newgeometry{left=1in,right=1in,top=1.15in,bottom=0.4in}